carlosvidalgutierrez3/base64encoder/README.md

 # base 64 encoder
-The example code takes two 2-byte values and encodes all in base64
+The Arduino example code takes two 2-byte values and encodes all in base64